vipertooth/Notes/Training/gpg-setup.md

 gpg-connect-agent updatestartuptty /bye > /dev/null
 ```

-On some systems, you may need to use the following instead:
+On modern systems, `gpgconf --list-dirs agent-ssh-socket` will automatically set `SSH_AUTH_SOCK` to the correct value and is better than hard-coding to `run/user/$UID/gnupg/S.gpg-agent.ssh`, if available:

 ```console
 export GPG_TTY="$(tty)"